Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 All part-time students were attending the school during the relevant period for at least the Minimum Period Part-time (MPP) of the program or course of study for which the students are enrolled

-Answer the question Did the school have part-time students who did not attend the school during the relevant period for the school for at least the Minimum Period Part-time of the program or course of study for which the students are enrolled? with 'No'.
+If all part-time students fall into this category, answer no’ to the question Did the school have part-time students who did not attend the school during the relevant period for the school for at least the minimum period part-time of the program or course of study in which they are enrolled?.

 Select Click here.